Patricia Lascelles, Countess of Harewood

 Patricia Elizabeth Lascelles, Countess of Harewood (née Tuckwell, formerly Shmith; 24 November 1926 – 4 May 2018) was an Australian-British violinist and fashion model.
-She was the wife of George Lascelles, 7th Earl of Harewood, eldest paternal first cousin of Queen Elizabeth II.
+She was the second wife of George Lascelles, 7th Earl of Harewood, eldest paternal first cousin of Queen Elizabeth II.

 Early life and career

 Lascelles was born in Melbourne, the daughter of Charles Tuckwell, an organist, and his wife Elizabeth, and an older sister of Barry Tuckwell.

 After being educated privately, she pursued a career in music as a violinist for the Sydney Symphony Orchestra.

 She was also a fashion model and a favourite model of Athol Shmith, who became her first husband.
 While they were married, Patricia often modeled for him, under the name Bambi Smith.
 In 1951, she was one of the founders of the Mannequins' Association of Victoria.
 She ran the Bambi Smith Modelling College in Melbourne.
 Her alumnae include such notables as Roma Egan.
 After the opening of Melbourne's first television station, HSV-7, on 4 November 1956, she appeared on a number of early programs, including Beauty is My Business, in which her co-host was Mary Parker.